 - Irrational fear of nursing home staff

 Watch for these signs and ask questions.
-Don’t rush to judgment but do ask the staff what is going on.
+Do not rush to judgment but do ask the staff for additional information.
 Watch for staff that is evasive, deflects questions, puts the blame on you, or chooses not to investigate to find the answers to your questions about “what happened to cause this?”
 If your loved one stumbled and fell, and this accounts for the bruise, this should be documented.

-If You Suspect Your Loved One Is Being Abused Or Neglected in a Nursing Home
+Suspect Your Loved One Is Being Abused Or Neglected in a Nursing Home?
+Schedule a Free Consultation

-If you suspect your loved one is being either abused or neglected in a nursing home, contact the lawyers at Miller Kory Rowe LLP.
+If you suspect your loved one is being either abused or neglected in a nursing home, speak with the nursing home abuse attorneys at Miller Kory Rowe LLP.
 We work hard on our clients’ behalf, seeking compensation for the costs of medical bills, pain and suffering, and compensation for disfigurement or disability.